earthlab/fdeo/README.md

 Make sure to escape any special characters, like '$'

-This will gather API data from the two most recent months in the data store based on the current time.
+This will gather API data from the previous month in the data store based on the current time.
 Generally, data will be available up to the previous month.
-Running this script in August 2023, for example, will gather API data for June and July 2023, and generate predictions for August and September 2023.
+Running this script in August 2023, for example, will gather API data for July 2023, and generate predictions for September 2023.

 If you would like a custom start and end date for the API data retrieval, you can specify those with flags like so
 ```bash